Bizarro: Bizarro #1

 Bizarro's influence is also felt on Earth: Jimmy Olsen is inadvertently turned into a Bizarro for a while, and a new teen version of Bizarro travels to the 30th century and attempts to join the Legion of Super-Heroes.
 When he is rejected by the Legion, the Bizarro teen creates his own Bizarro version of the Legion, which Superboy eventually persuades him to disband.

 When Bizarro encounters Superman once again, his powers are now the opposite of Superman's (such as freeze vision as opposed to heat vision and heat breath rather than freeze breath), and he attempts to kidnap Lois Lane.
 Bizarro also temporarily joins the Secret Society of Super Villains to battle the Justice League of America and Captain Comet.

-Bizarro appears in the Alan Moore-scripted "Whatever Happened to the Man of Tomorrow?", in Superman #423 (September 1986).
+Bizarro appears in the non-canonical story "Whatever Happened to the Man of Tomorrow?", in Superman #423 (September 1986).
 Bizarro goes berserk and destroys the Bizarro World and all of its inhabitants, then travels to Metropolis and wreaks havoc before abruptly committing suicide.
 This and many other deaths turn out to be the machinations of Mister Mxyzptlk, who had become evil and begun a rampage of crime.
-Superman is unable to undo the deaths, but kills Mxyzptlk and then uses gold kryptonite on himself.
+Superman is unable to undo the deaths, but kills Mxyzptlk and uses gold kryptonite on himself to remove his super-powers permanently.

-Bizarro's final Pre-Crisis appearance was in DC Comics Presents #97 (September 1986), which was also the final issue of that series.
-After being empowered by a hideously disfigured Phantom Zone sorcerer, Mr. Mxyzptlk destroys Zrfff and then causes the Bizarro world to implode, killing all its inhabitants.
-Bizarro's severed head crashes onto Clark Kent's desk and addresses Clark Kent before his simulated life ends.
+Bizarro's final pre-Crisis appearance was in DC Comics Presents #97 (September 1986), which was also the final issue of that series.
+After being empowered by a Phantom Zone sorcerer, Mxyzptlk destroys Zrfff and Bizarro World, killing all of its inhabitants.
+Bizarro's severed head crashes onto Clark Kent's desk and addresses Clark before dying.
 Bizarro does not appear in Crisis on Infinite Earths, apparently because of this story's events.

 This story directly contradicts a World's Finest story where it is revealed that sometime in the future, Htrae is transformed into a more normal world (egg-shaped rather than cubical) by the radiation from an exploding celestial body.
-The Bizarros are changed into normal people without powers, but still retain vestiges of their Bizarro laws (curtains hung outside the windows of a house, etc.).
+The Bizarros are changed into normal people without super-powers, but still retain vestiges of their Bizarro Code, such as hanging curtains outside windows.